-Continuation of Music History II from Impressionism to end of 20th century.
-Prerequisite: MUS 134A and MUS 134B.
+Continuation of Music History II with emphasis on the Romantic period.
+Prerequisite: MUS 114 and MUS 124.

-MUS 325 Music History IV (2)
+MUS 325 Music History IV (2) I

-Course content provides a continuation of Music History III with emphasis upon the 20th century period.
+Course content provides a continuation of Music History III with emphasis on the 20th century period.
 American music and implications of recent developments, including electronic and experimental music, are also included.
-Prerequisite: MUS 134A and MUS 134B.
+Prerequisite: MUS 114 and MUS 124.